cplusplus/SG20/sources/modules/compilation-model/translation-units.md

 A student:

-1. Knows how to define a variable, function, or class
+1. Is able to define a variable, function, or class
+2. Is able to access declarations from either module import or header inclusion

+Questions:
+modules and/or functions?

 #### Student outcomes